SOCIAL SECURITY NUMBER (SSN)

 So, if you are a new student or scholar and have just arrived, you must first complete Check-in and Orientation with ISSS and will need to wait until 2 days after the completion of Check-in and Orientation has been verified before applying for a SSN.

-Effective April 7, 2022, the Tuscaloosa Social Security Administration Office no longer requires you to call for an appointment in advance to apply for an SSN.
+Effective October 21, 2024, the Social Security Administration requires you to book an appointment in advance to apply for an SSN.

-• F-1 and J-1 Students must also take the completed SSN Student Employment Verification Form (Formatted to Old UA Letterhead and New UA Letterhead as PDF and DOC) NOTE: Only required of Students on F-1 and J-1 Visas and J-1 Student Intern Visa holders.
-J-1 Scholars and those with work visa permits do not require a letter.
+- F-1 and J-1 International Students must also take the completed SSN Student Employment Verification Form (PDF or DOC) NOTE: Verification letter is only required of Students on F-1 and J-1 Visas and J-1 Student Intern Visa holders.
+J-1 Research Scholars, J-1 Short-term Scholars, J-1 Professors, and those with H-1B, TN, or O-1 work visa permits or an EAD Card do not require a letter.

 No receipts or proof of interview will be given during the Express Interview.
 SSN applications will be processed within 2 business days, and a confirmation receipt will be mailed.
 Social Security Cards should arrive approximately 10 business days after the interview date (Mailed via USPS from Baltimore, MD).